Christian Bethancourt Player Props: Rays vs. White Sox

 Christian Bethancourt At The Plate

-- Bethancourt is hitting .268 with three doubles, four home runs and five walks.
+- Bethancourt has four doubles, four home runs and five walks while batting .269.

-- Bethancourt enters this game on a six-game hitting streak.
-Over the course of his last games, he's hitting .368 with three homers.

-- Bethancourt has driven in a run in five games this year (41.7%), including one multiple-RBI game.
+- In six games this year (40.0%), Bethancourt has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 50.0% of his games this year, with more than one run scored in 25.0%.
+- He has scored in 53.3% of his games this year, with two or more runs scored in 20.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.